 Insurance and taxes are always complex, and anyone who goes into business doesn’t exactly look forward to organizing these aspects.

 But if it’s true that the only certainties in life are death and taxes, it’s important that you take these costs seriously.
+There can be huge implications for your company if you don’t.
+We can’t offer legal advice, so please consult with a business lawyer familiar with your state and industry for direction.

 How much tax you pay on your inventory will also depend on your location and industry.